pxD1311/Shadow-Shell/README.md

-A Shell for Windows, Macos and Linux. for now windows is implemented yet (unix is under development for now).
+A Shell for Windows, Macos and Linux.
+(Unix is buggy and under development, dont use it)

-Shadow shell v 1.5.2-ALPHA
+Shadow shell v 1.6.0-ALPHA

 Commands :